jfinnerman/ps4Finnerman/README.md

 9. Select all customers that orders a certain product (This will depend on what data you entered into the table).
 Find all customers that ordered product 3452.

 10. List 5 questions that you can answer from this data.

+ How many items were bought during a certain week?
+ What is the contact information for a specific customer?
+ What was a specific item that someone ordered and that customers address?